 Later that night some of the men question their recent vows, and contemplate their mortality ("Too Young to Die").

 The next morning the Duke receives a letter from Zuleika again rejecting his suit and releasing him from his promise.
 He first dashes off an angry reply, but is persuaded to temper his response by Katie ("The Lady Can Decide So by Herself").
-The Duke is inspired to write a new reply to Zuleika, apologizing and insisting that he will follow through with his suicide if Zuleika cannot love him.
+The Duke is inspired to write a new reply to Zuleika, apologizing but insisting that he will follow through with his suicide if Zuleika cannot love him.

 On the way to delivering the letter, Katie comes across Mr. Noakes, who has spent all night on the rail of a bridge, working up the courage to jump -- Noakes has also assumed Zuleika's "he" meant the Duke.
-Katie blames Zuleika ("This Is All Your Fault"), but when Mr. Noakes accidentally falls into the river, Zuleika (a world class swimmer since being thrown over Niagara Falls in a barrel) dives in after Noakes and rescues him.
+Katie blames Zuleika ("This Is All Your Fault"), but when Mr. Noakes accidentally falls into the river, Zuleika (a world class swimmer since being thrown over Niagara Falls in a number of barrels) dives in after Noakes and rescues him.
 A relieved Katie delivers the Duke's letter to a now sodden Zuleika, who, in reading the missive, realizes she loves the Duke after all ("I Didn't Know the Meaning of the Word").

-Zuleika hatches a plan to stop the Oxford student body from following through with their plans, by staging a little hypnosis act for them all.
+Zuleika hatches a plan to stop the Oxford student body from following through with their plans by staging a little hypnosis act for them all.
 The gambit works ("I Hardly Can Wait"), leaving only the Duke still determined to kill himself for love of Zuleika.
 At the river's edge Zuleika meets the Duke and, predictably, saves him from his attempted drowning, too ("The Day Before We Met" / "Finale").